DO I NEED PERMISSION TO PUT ON A PLAY?

 PERFORMANCE RIGHTS APPLICATION FORM

-Contact the author’s agent for performance rights enquiries.
-If the agent listed is Currency Press, please fill out the following form, making sure to include information about:
+If the performing rights are care of Currency Press, please fill out the following form, making sure to include information about:

 • Title and author of play to be performed